-As specialists in non-urgent and emergency drainage services, we cover the full spectrum of pipework problems.
+As specialists in non-urgent and emergency drainage services and gutter cleaning, we cover the full spectrum of pipework problems.
 No matter how advanced your tree root intrusion is, we can find a solution.

 Fine root hairs can gain access to old and modern drainage pipes alike.
 Once they have passed into the pipe itself, the fine roots develop into tap roots and then root masses.
 Over time, this mass grows, reducing the pipe’s internal bore.
 If left unchecked, this will eventually result in blocked drains, possibly even structural damage.